 Our own guitar master Bill Shanley is back for this years festival:

-He will be part of the Shanleys house band over the course of the weekend & tells us he will be wandering around town with his gretch in tow only looking for sessions to jump into over the whole weekend – welcome to GUITARTOWN! thats how we Roll!
+He will be part of the Shanleys house band over the weekend & tells us he will be wandering around town with his gretch in tow only looking for sessions to jump into over the weekend – welcome to GUITARTOWN! thats how we Roll!

-Being an accompanist has always been of key interest to Bill as a player, his philosophy is that you can have great scope and no limit as to the backdrop you create for the singer your working with.
-His skill as a sideman was recently commented on in a Financial Times review of a Ray Davies show at the Royal Albert Hall –“Is there a finer sideman around?
-It’s unlikely.”
+Being an accompanist has always been of key interest to Bill, enjoying the great scope and limitless backdrop you can create as a player for the artist you’re working with.
+This skill was commented on in the Financial Times review of a Ray Davies show a the Royal Albert Hall –“Is there a finer sideman around?
+It’s unlikely…”

 Midnight Mission is the title of Bill Shanley’s new album released on February 1st 2019.
 Original recordings inspired by the excitement and melodies of early electric guitar music.
 This forthcoming album draws on Bill’s world class guitar playing and ability to write great, timeless melodies and features special guests Ray Davies and Paul Brady…

 Raised in the West Cork haven of Clonakilty in the renowned Shanley’s Music Bar, Bill was surrounded by pro musicians from a young age.
 Bill’s father, Moss Shanley, a great piano player and entertainer, himself immersed in the music of the 40’s and 50’s, encouraged Bill to sit in on gigs from an early age and was a great mentor to him in his formative years.